co-cart/co-cart/readme.txt

 Also the source of the cart it was last saved.
 For the web it will be `WooCommerce` and for your headlesss store `CoCart`.
 This lets you know which version of your store your customers are shopping from.

+= Can I have WordPress running on domain and my headless store on another domain? =

+Yes of course.
+You just need to enable CORS.
+You can do that easily with [the CORS add-on](https://wordpress.org/plugins/cocart-cors/) or you can [manually enable it via the filters in the documentation](https://docs.cocart.xyz/#filters-api-access-cors-allow-all-cross-origin-headers).

 =  Is "WooCommerce Shipping and Tax" plugin supported? =

 Not at this time.
 "WooCommerce Shipping and Tax" ignore any REST API from allowing the ability to calculate the taxes from TaxJar.
 Code has been contributed to the plugin that will allow third-party plugins enable this ability and awaiting feedback.